DarkGhostHunter/Preloader/README.md

 Automatically excludes the Package files from the Preload list.

-By default, the package is not excluded, since it may be heavily requested on Opcache.
+By default, the package is not excluded, since it may be part of the most requested files.
 It's recommended to exclude the package only if you have total confidence it won't be called once Opcache Preloading is enabled.

 ```php
 <?php